d-v-dlee/god-damn/_posts/2024-05-04-prompting.md

 thumbnail: "/god-damn/assets/images/ten-percent/xkcd.jpg"
 ---

 It's not hard to write a pretty good prompt.
 There are plenty of great guides and [documentation](https://docs.google.com/presentation/d/1tjvAebcEyR8la3EmVwvjC7PHR8gfSrcsGKfTPAaManw/edit#slide=id.g2c40da08fdb_17_0).
-However, crafting one that's robust enough for production presents real challenges.
+However, crafting one that's robust enough for production can be challenging.

 One common trap I've fallen into is what I call the **Frankenstein Prompt**.
 It essentially goes like this: